 print(f"Test Accuracy: {accuracy:.2f}")

 This approach provides a quick and effective way to assess model performance.
 However, its simplicity can also be a limitation, as the results may vary depending on how the data is split.
-That’s where cross-validation comes in.
+That is where cross validation comes in.

-One of my favorite techniques is k-fold cross-validation, particularly when working with critical financial applications like credit scoring models.
-Here’s how it works:
+One of my favorite techniques is k fold cross validation, particularly when working with critical financial applications like credit scoring models.
+Here is how it works:

 from sklearn.model_selection import cross_val_score